Academic Policies & Procedures

 Withdrawal Policy

-Change of schedule forms may be obtained from either of the Counselors and must be completed within the date allowed to withdraw from classes.
-The student must sign the form provided by the Counselor.
-If the student is unable to personally come to Main Campus, then he/she must provide a signed notice of intent via fax or pdf1 that states the reason for withdrawing and includes the name(s) of the class or classes from which the student will withdraw and have it delivered before the allowed date to withdraw or, if mailed, to have it postmarked no later than the date allowed to withdraw from classes.
-Upon obtaining a signature from a student or letter of intent, the Counselor will forward the original withdraw form to the Registrar’s office.
+Change of schedule forms may be obtained from Academic Counselor and must be completed within the date allowed to withdraw from classes.
+The student must sign the form provided by the Academic Counselor.
+If the student is unable to personally come to campus, then he/she must email the Academic Counselor from their Sitting Bull College email account that states the reason for withdrawing and includes the name(s) of the class or classes from which the student will withdraw and sent no later than the date allowed to withdraw from classes.
+Upon obtaining a signature or email from a student, the Academic Counselor will forward the original withdraw form to the Registrar’s office.
 The student’s instructor(s), advisor, and Jenzabar Database Manager will be notified of the student drop.

 Any tuition refund or credit will be determined by the date of the change of schedule form.